Day Camp (Grades 3-6)

 What NOT to Bring

-Do not bring cell phones or any pets, electronic devices (including CD players, game systems, and iPods), firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
+Do not bring cell phones or any pets, electronic devices (including CD players, game systems, and iPods), personal sports equipment, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.

 It is great to invite your friends to come to camp with you, and we want to make it possible for your camper to be in a group with his/her friends.
 There is a spot on the registration form (Teammate Requests), where you can list the names of up to two other people your camper would like to be grouped with.
 Due to our desire to form a healthy group community, we will not put more than three campers together in one group.
 If your group is larger than three, campers will be separated in different groups based on first choice teammate requests.